N-GLARE: An Non-Generative Latent Representation-Efficient LLM Safety Evaluator: Methodology

-To quantify deviations from normal behavior, we first construct a benign manifold using representations collected under the benign condition $B$.
-For each group $G$, we aggregate all benign activations across prompts and progress values:
+To quantify deviations from normal behavior during inference, we introduce geometric metrics.
+First, we construct a \emph{benign manifold} using representations collected under benign conditions ($B$) as a reference for normal generation (construction details in Appendix~\ref{app:benign_manifold}).